 SECTION 14.3A.(a) There is established an operating committee for the Vinifera Group and an operating committee for the Muscadines Group.
 The purpose of the operating committees is to promote North Carolina wineries and tourism related to the wineries.
-Each operating committee shall consist of five members, who shall be appointed by the Commissioner of Agriculture to serve two-year terms, which shall be staggered.
+Each operating committee shall consist of five members, who shall be appointed by the Secretary of Commerce to serve two-year terms, which shall be staggered.
 The members appointed shall be chosen from among individuals who have education or experience in the wine industry or in the field of tourism.
 No member of an operating committee may serve for more than two consecutive terms.
 Initial terms shall commence September 1, 2011.

 SECTION 14.3A.(b) Each operating committee shall meet at least twice each calendar year to discuss ways in which to promote and advertise North Carolina wineries and ways in which to improve, use, and distribute State maps showing winery locations.
+The Vinifera Group shall meet at the NC Shelton Badgett Viticulture Center at Surry Community College, and the Muscadines Group shall meet at Duplin Community College.
 Notwithstanding any other provision of law, committee members shall receive no salary, per diem, subsistence, travel reimbursement, or other stipend or reimbursement as a result of serving on their respective committees.